dataminer-site/dataminer-site.github.io/_posts/2023-07-07-python-udf.md

 df = expr.execute()
 ```

 By utilizing Python UDFs in DataMiner with Ibis, you can seamlessly incorporate machine learning models and perform predictions directly within your Ibis code and SQL queries.
-The example demonstrates how to predict taxi fare costs based on distance using a PyTorch model, showcasing the integration of machine learning capabilities within DuckDB's SQL environment driven by Ibis.
+The example demonstrates how to predict taxi fare costs based on distance using a PyTorch model, showcasing the integration of machine learning capabilities within dataminer's SQL environment driven by Ibis.

 ## Benchmarks